What to Expect Living On Campus

 First Year Fellows (FYFs) are upperclassmen student leaders living in first-year communities who build relationships with and support students as they transition into the college experience.
 FYFs develop and implement academic and personal development initiatives and programs for their residents throughout the year.
 FYFs, who report to the Office of Academic Enhancement, also work closely with the RAs to build a community that supports living and learning.

-Our reception desks are staffed 24 hours a day, 7 days a week with our Resident Assistants and Desk Assistants from 8 a.m. - 10 p.m. daily, and from 10 p.m. - 8 a.m. with our Student Security Staff, who are responsible for signing in every guest and maintaining a desk presence in the event of an emergency.
-In addition to regular desk hours, RAs/CAs are on duty for crisis response should one occur.
+Our reception desks are staffed 24 hours a day, 7 days a week with our Resident Assistants and Desk Assistants from 8 a.m.-10 p.m. daily, and from 10 p.m.-8 a.m. with our Student Security Staff, who are responsible for signing in every guest and maintaining a desk presence in the event of an emergency.
+In addition to regular desk hours, RAs are on duty for crisis response should one occur.

-Comprised of professional and student staff, the HRL Safety & Security team is responsible for maintaining a safe environment, educating residents, and responding to crises between the hours of 10:00 p.m. and 8:00 a.m.
-Security Assistants are student employees that operate the security posts in each residential college.
+Comprised of professional and student staff, the HRL Safety and Security team is responsible for maintaining a safe environment, educating residents, and responding to crises between the hours of 10 p.m. and 8 a.m.
+Security Assistants are student employees who operate the security posts in each residential college.
 SAs screen individuals who enter the building, check in guests, monitor fire alarms and access doors, and serve as first responders to emergency situations that may arise throughout the night.

 Residential Life Night Managers are professional staff members who support RAs and Safety and Security student staff throughout the night, especially in crisis response.
 Together with Safety and Security staff, Night Managers plan semester programs and outreach initiatives designed to educate residents about on-campus safety and security.